 Alaska motorcycle insurance requirements

-Alaska motorcycle drivers have to purchase a certain level of insurance to drive legally.
-The minimum requirements in the state are the same as the requirements for a car or truck.
+Alaska motorcycle drivers must have a minimum amount of liability insurance to drive legally.
+This requirement can sometimes be written as 50/100/25.
+This is the same as the requirement for a car or truck in Alaska.

 This coverage pays for injuries to others or damage to their property if you cause an accident.
 But you'll need to get collision and comprehensive coverage if you want your insurance to cover damage to your bike.

 What is the best motorcycle insurance in Alaska?

 Progressive has the best motorcycle insurance for most riders in Alaska.
 It offers the cheapest rates in the state, averaging $19 per month for full coverage.